-Chocolate contains both theobromine and caffeine, both which can speed the heart rate and stimulate the nervous system of dogs, the Merck/Merial Manual for Veterinary Health explains.
+Chocolate contains both theobromine and caffeine, both of which can speed the heart rate and stimulate the nervous system of dogs, the Merck/Merial Manual for Veterinary Health explains.
 The risk of your dog becoming sick from ingesting chocolate depends on the type and amount of chocolate consumed and the weight of the dog (calculate your dog’s risk of toxicity with this easy-to-use program).
-The concentrations of these toxic substances varies among different types of chocolates.
+The concentrations of these toxic substances vary among different types of chocolates.
 Here are a few types of chocolate listed in order of theobromine content:

 - Cocoa powder (most toxic)

 - Unsweetened baker’s chocolate

 - Semisweet chocolate

 - Dark chocolate

 Knowing how much and what kind of chocolate your dog ate can help you and your vet determine if you have an emergency.
 In general, mild symptoms of chocolate toxicity occur when a dog consumes 20 mg of methylxanthines per kilogram of body weight.
 Cardiac symptoms of chocolate toxicity occur around 40 to 50 mg/kg, and seizures occur at dosages greater than 60 mg/kg.